Peter Wilhelm Lund: Return to Brazil and turn to paleontology

 Then in 1843, Lund made a remarkable discovery.
-During a severe drought, he discovered, deep in a flooded cave, fossilized skulls and bones of 30 human beings.
-Since these individuals were found among the remains of long-extinct species.
-This finding led him to realize that humans and the prehistoric animals had co-existed, something which was in frontal opposition to Cuvier's catastrophic theory.
+During a severe drought, he discovered, deep in a flooded cave, the fossilized skulls and bones of 30 humans.
+These individuals were found among the remains of long-extinct species, leading him to realize that humans and prehistoric animals had co-existed, something which was in frontal opposition to Cuvier's catastrophic theory.

 Early retirement and late life

-Only a year after his ground-breaking finds of human remains, Lund suddenly stopped the work in the caves, alleging lack of resources to finance the excavations.
+Only a year after his ground-breaking finds of human remains, Lund suddenly stopped the work in the caves, citing lack of resources to finance the excavations.
 He then donated his huge collection to the king and the people of Denmark.
-Alleging this time a fragile health condition, he decided to stay in Lagoa Santa, never to return to Europe.
+Alleging fragile health conditions, he decided to stay in Lagoa Santa, never to return to Europe.
 Whereas Lund possibly took badly to his own findings, Darwin embraced them with enthusiasm.

 The next 35 years were spent exchanging letters with the curators of his collections in Copenhagen, as well as receiving the visits of young European naturalists.
 The complete study of his collections, E Museo Lundii, was published only in 1888.

 While living in Lagoa Santa, he hosted several European naturalists, such as the Danish botanist Eugenius Warming.
 Lund never married and died in Lagoa Santa three weeks before reaching the age of 79.